 Big 6 and Big 8 Bets

-Experienced craps players usually avoid the Big 6 and Big 8 bets because these two can be described as “sucker bets”.
-The reason for this is their high house edge of over 9%.
-With these options, players bet that the shooter will toss 6 or 8 before a 7 is rolled.
-The two wagers can be placed by the players themselves without any assistance from the dealers.
-Also, these two bets can be made at any time – before or after the come-out roll.
+Experienced craps players usually avoid the Big 6 and Big 8 bets because they are widely considered “sucker bets.”
+The reason is their high house edge of more than 9%.
+With these options, players bet that the shooter will roll a 6 or 8 before a 7 appears.
+The wagers can be placed by the players themselves without assistance from the dealers, and they may be made at any time – before or after the come-out roll.

-The Big 6/8 bet has a dedicated box on the betting layout and it is located next to the Pass Line and the Don’t Pass fields.
-It loses if a 7 is rolled before 6 or 8.
-It wins if 6 or 8 appear before 7.
-The bet pays even money (1:1) while the true odds are 6:5.
+The Big 6/8 area has a dedicated box on the betting layout, located next to the Pass Line and Don’t Pass fields.
+The bet loses if a 7 is rolled before a 6 or 8; it wins if 6 or 8 appears first.
+The bet pays even money (1:1), while the true odds are 6:5.

 - Craps History: How Craps Evolved from Ancient Times to 21st Century